 Sounding Board - The Sounding Board is a forum for members’ opinions on topics relevant to medical writing and editing.
 Contact the Journal Editor to seek approval for the topic before preparing and submitting a manuscript.
 Word Count: 750-1,000 words.

 Manuscripts are accepted for consideration with the understanding that they have not been published elsewhere and are not under review elsewhere.
-Submit the manuscript as an attachment to an email to the Journal Editor at JournalEditor@amwa.org.
+Submit the manuscript as an attachment to an email with a note to the Journal Editor.

-The authors of manuscripts contained in the AMWA Journal grant to AMWA exclusive worldwide first publication rights and further grant a nonexclusive license for other uses of the manuscripts for the duration of their copyright in all languages, throughout the world, in all media.
+The authors of manuscripts published in the AMWA Journal grant to AMWA exclusive worldwide first publication rights and further grant a nonexclusive license for other uses of the manuscripts for the duration of their copyright in all languages, throughout the world, in all media.
 Copyright ownership of these articles remains with the authors.
-Authors are asked to complete and sign a copyright form and submit it with their manuscript.
-(Forms are available for manuscripts by a single author or multiple authors.)
+Authors are asked to complete and sign a copyright form (available upon request) and submit it with their manuscript to the AMWA Journal Editor.